hyperledger/iroha-2-docs/src/guide/kotlin-java.md

     sendTransaction.registerDomain(domain).also { println("DOMAIN $domain CREATED") }
 ```

-And create new open class SendTransaction to your project.
+Then create new open class `SendTransaction` in your project:

 ```kotlin
 open class SendTransaction (peerUrl: String,